 An ACT Government Website

-The different between weeds and invasive plants
+The difference between weeds and invasive plants

 Weeds and invasive plants are unwanted plants.
 Invasive plants quickly spread into natural areas and disrupt native ecosystems.
 They compete with native plants and reduce biodiversity.
 In the ACT, these invasive plants pose a significant biosecurity threat to the local ecosystems.